ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

    1. If you do not agree with the Code of Conduct, please do not contribute to this project.
 Feel free to fork the repository and create your own version of the project.
    2. Check the [Projects Board](https://github.com/users/ZFGCCP/projects/4) for open issues that you can help with.
 2. If you are not part of the ZFGCCP organization, you will need to fork this repository.
+3. When making commits, please sign your commits with `git commit -s`, to certify that you have the rights to submit the work under the [Developer Certificate of Origin](https://developercertificate.org/).
+   1. GitHub has a decent [help article](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) on signing commits.
+You can use this to help you sign your commits.
-3. Make sure you are on the `development` branch. `git switch development && git pull`.
+4. Make sure you are on the `development` branch. `git switch development && git pull`.
-4. Make a new branch for your changes. `git switch -c my-new-branch`.
+5. Make a new branch for your changes. `git switch -c my-new-branch`.
    1. How do I name my branch?
 See the next section, we have some recommendations, but we don't have any official rules so you can use whatever naming convention you prefer for your branch.
    2. Branch Naming Conventions (General Recommendations)
       1. If you are working on a new feature, you can name your branch `feature/my-new-feature`.